COMP122/comp122-f24/reference/TAC_transformation.md

 ### Conversion of while-loop statement into TAC style

-One of the most versitile statements is the `while-loop`.
-The Java `for-loop`, however, is effectively a `while-loop`, but with improved syntax for readibility.
+One of the most versatile statements is the `while-loop`.
+The Java `for-loop`, however, is effectively a `while-loop`, but with improved syntax for readability.
+As such, we prefer the use of the `for-loop` over the `while-loop`.

 A true `for-loop` iterates for a predefined number of times.
 This number can be determined prior to ever executing the body of the loop.

-As such, we prefer the use of the `for-loop` over the `while-loop`.
+Java's `for-each` loop is an example of a true `for` loop.
 If you do use a `while-loop`, the first step in the conversion process is to replace the `while-loop` with a `for-loop`.
 This replace is performed by simply modify the line that contents the Boole test.

 Consider the following `while-loop` construct.